the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 People said to Jesus, "Why is it that John's students and the Pharisees do not eat, but your students do?".
 Jesus said to them, "The wedding party eats while the husband-to-be is with them, don't they?
 As long as he is with them, they cannot avoid eating.
-But days will come when he is taken away from them, and on that day, they will not eat.
+But days will come when he is taken away from them, and on that day, they will not eat."

 "No one fixes an old piece of clothing with new clothing-pieces that have not gotten smaller from washing it yet;
 if they did, the new piece would pull away from it, and leave a worse hole.